mhatzl/mantra-wiki/5-Requirements/5-REQ-extract.md

 As a product owner or developer, I want to know where a requirement is defined, because more information about the requirement may be found there.

-## `extract.github`: Extract requirement IDs defined in GitHub wikis
+## `extract.wiki`: Extract requirement IDs defined in Markdown based wikis

-IDs of requirements defined matching the following regular expression must be extracted from GitHub wikis:
+IDs of requirements defined matching the following regular expression must be extracted from the content of a wiki:

 ```
 ^#{1,6} `(?<req_id>[^`"]+)`: \S+